cordoba-hosting/creed_challenge/readme.md

 ### Short Code
 The plugin is used through the shortcode [show_podcast] which must be used in a wordpress page that uses the "Custom Page for Challenge" template.

-Through the Chort Code you can indicate the quantity of podcast to show.
+Through the Short Code you can indicate the quantity of podcast to show.
 By default the plugin shows 10 podcasts.
 The syntax to indicate a different number is  [show_podcast quantity=15]

 The short code only gets styling from the theme if it is used through a wordpress page with the "Custom Page for Challenge" page template.